khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 One of the _Muḥaddithīn_, either Ibn al-Muḥibb or al-Dhahabī, wrote in the margin, “This _ḥadīth_ is not at all authentic,” i.e. it is fabricated: the flaw in it is Jaʿfar here, about whom al-Dāraquṭnī said, “He used to fabricate aḥādīth;” Abū Zurʿah said, “He narrated baseless aḥādīth”; al-Dhahabī gave some _ḥadīth_ because of which he disparaged him, among them being this one, and then said, “This is one of his calamities!”

 ## “Whatever you are given from the Book of Allāh is to be acted upon; there is no excuse for anyone to leave it.
 If it is not in the Book of Allāh, then (act upon) a previous example (_sunnah_) of mine.
-If there is no previous example (_sunnah_) of mine, then (act upon) what my Companions say; Verily, my Companions are of the station of the stars in the sky, so whichever of them you take, you will be guided, and the disagreement of my Companions is a mercy for you.”
+If there is no previous example (_sunnah_) of mine, then (act upon) what my Companions say; Verily, my Companions are of the station of the stars in the sky, so whichever of them you take, you will be guided, and the disagreement of my Companions is a mercy for you.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Collected by al-Khaṭīb in _al-Kifāyah fī ʿIlm al-Riwāyah_ (p.\ 48) and also by Abū al-ʿAbbās al-Asamm in the his _Ḥadīth_ (#142), and Ibn ʿAsākir (7/315/2) by way of: